 S5.
 Pigweed control requires higher rates of most herbicides than rates for wild mustard control.
 All ALS herbicides give good control.
 Dicamba and 2,4-D also give good control.
 MCPA is not as effective as 2,4-D in controlling pigweed.
 The esters of 2,4-D generally are more effective than the amines.
+Bromoxynil and bromoxynil + MCPA are generally poor on pigweed.
 A redroot pigweed population resistant to imidazolinone herbicides has been documented in Cass county.

 Waterhemp, a related pigweed species, has biotypes that are tolerant to ALS herbicides.
-Geographic distribution has been primarily in the midwest, but waterhemp has been documented in the Red River Valley of North Dakota.
+Geographic distribution is across the midwest, and has been documented in the Red River Valley.
 For more information on pigweed species refer to publications "Pigweed Identification" from Kansas State University Ext.
 Service, (913) 532-5776 (\$1.50) or "Waterhemp Management in Agronomic Crops" (No. X855) from University of Illinois Ext.
 Service, (217) 333-0005 (\$2.00).